 Differences Between Scholarships and Student Loans

-If you’re looking to learn about the similarities and differences between a scholarship grant vs. student loan, you’ve come to the right place.
-While both are crucial in paying off the costs of college, they each have features which make them distinctive from one another.
+If you’re looking to learn about the similarities and differences between a scholarship, a grant, and a student loan, you’ve come to the right place!
+While all are crucial in paying off the costs of college, they each have features which make them distinctive from one another.

 Keep on reading to learn about what they are, what differentiates them, and the pros and cons of each one.

 What is a scholarship?

 Scholarships are money-based awards made specifically to help students pay off their college expenses.
 Individual scholarships differ greatly from one another, with their own unique eligibility criteria, awards, and qualifications.
 Quite common are academic, merit, or talent-based qualifications.
 However, with some research, you could probably find a scholarship for most (if not all) of your other interests as well!